 Note that most of these thoughts are about the past or the future, not about the present moment.
 That’s important because you have absolutely no control over the past or the future.
-But you can control what you think about right now.
+But you are in charge of what you think about right now.

 Emotional – As you explore your feelings, you may notice boredom, loneliness, anger, frustration, happiness, and myriad other emotions.
-Emotions provide information so practice noticing what you’re feeling without judging it.
+Emotions provide information about what you need.
+Practice noticing what you’re feeling without judging it.